Tricritical phenomena in holographic chiral phase transitions: Landau theory of tricritical points

 \section{Landau theory of tricritical points}

 In this section, we briefly review tricritical behaviors in the framework of the Landau theory.
 In section \ref{subsec:crit1}, we begin with the free energy functional, the so-called Landau free energy, and derive the critical behaviors and the scaling relations.

-Here, we assume that the order parameter is spatially uniform and show the critical exponents ($\alpha,\beta,\delta,\gamma$) in the Landau theory.
+Here, we assume that the order parameter is spatially uniform and show the critical exponents ($\alpha,\beta,\delta,\gamma$).
 In section \ref{subsec:crit2}, we study the critical phenomena associated with the correlation function by considering the spatial dependence of the order parameter.
-We show the critical exponents ($\nu, \eta$) in the Landau theory.
+Here, we show the critical exponents ($\nu, \eta$).